pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMNavigation/#XPLMFindNavAid>`__ :index:`XPLMFindNavAid`

-.. py:function:: getNavAidInfo(navRef)
+.. py:function:: getNavAidInfo(navRef) -> NavAidInfo

  :param: :ref:`XPLMNavRef` integer retrieved from e.g., :py:func:`findNavAid`
- :return: :ref:`NavAidInfo` or None
+ :return: :class:`NavAidInfo` or None

- See information about returned :ref:`NavAidInfo` data structure below.
+ See information about returned :class:`NavAidInfo` data structure below.

  This routine returns information about a navaid indicated by its *navRef*.
 Fields are filled out with information if it is available.
 For example, Airports have neither